3 Myths in Junior Volleyball

 There are common pitfalls while navigating the murky waters of juniors volleyball.
 Heres how to avoid 3 of them:

-Tip: Keep ties with the community.
+If possible, keep close ties with your community.
 You have the right to leave a bad experience, but think twice about leaving a good experience on a whim.
 There seems to be a perception that there is some incredible opportunity awaiting somewhere else.
 The problem with this kind of mentality is it literally separates your athlete from their peers, and has a tendency to burn bridges with heir peers.
 It also deprives your athlete of taking responsibility for their own success.
 Your athlete has plenty of opportunity to better themselves every day.
-Your athlete will likely spend the most amount of time and have most of those learning moments playing with their peers.
-They need to absorb and adapt.
+Your athlete will likely spend the most amount of time and have most of those learning moments playing with their peers, they need to absorb and adapt.
 They need to learn how to be positive leaders and cope with adversity.
 You and your athlete should find local coaches they trust and have access to so they can work together on issues.
 Whether your athlete is in the top percentile or not, they always will have something to contribute and have something to work on.
 The essence of developing at the fastest possible rate is for the individual to develop a healthy growth mindset -not about stacking the deck and eliminating obstacles.
-It’s about the individual athlete learning how to best use their strengths, then they will be able to pinpoint and whittle away at their weaknesses.
-But as I mentioned before, don’t stay in a toxic environment either.
-If there is no light at the end of the tunnel you are in the right to seek out a different opportunity.

 Your athletes skills and adaptations to tough situations are the biggest things that will drive their success, again-- by developing a growth mindset.
 Bigger clubs does not always mean more success or opportunity.
 Higher cost does not always equate to better quality or faster development.
 What does matter is how much your athlete wants success and are they willing to do their own personal research and personal effort?